Teledrone Mark I (defunct)

 Skelmersdale, Lancashire, United Kingdom

-Leading the Teledrone project is Colin Hilton, with 15,000 hours flight experience and over 10,000 command hours on Boeing and Airbus types.
-He is a qualified trainer participating in flight safety programs.
-His previous designs attracted the interest of the British Technology Group and demonstrated to Margaret Thatcher’s minister of technology beside the National Physical Laboratory.
+Leading the Teledrone project is Colin Hilton, with over 10,000 command hours on Boeing and Airbus types and a qualified trainer.
+Previous inventions of his were financed by the British Technology Group (BTG), and demonstrated to Margaret Thatcher’s Minister of Technology and the National Physical Laboratory.

-Hilton works with an accountant, electrical engineer, IP associate and executive director to steer the development of the Teledrone prototypes and foresees the electric vertical takeoff and landing (eVTOL) aircraft to be used for reconnaissance, minefield maneuvers and the leisure market.
+Hilton works with a private investor with aviation interests, Peter Day, and a commercial drone manufacturer in order to to steer development of prototypes.
+He sees the electric vertical takeoff and landing (eVTOL) aircraft being used for reconnaissance, infantry maneuvers and the leisure market.

-The Teledrone Mark I is a 2⁄3 scale prototype used in the GoFly Prize competition Phase II.
-The Mark I had static testing, with no tethered or free flights taking place.
-The target cruise speed for the eVTOL aircraft is 93 km/h (58 mph, 50 kt) at a cruise altitude of 457 m (1,500 ft) with a range of 8 km (5 miles).
+The Mark I is a 2⁄3 scale prototype designed for the second phase of the GoFly Prize competition.
+While the Mark I drone was mostly static-tested, just one flight of the airframe took place prior to modification in the form of the Mark II.
+The target cruise speed for the original version was 93 km/h (58 mph, 50 kt) at around 457 m (1,500 ft), and a range of 8 km (5 miles).

-The aircraft design is actually based upon the Dr. Who (A British science fiction TV show) where the main character travels through space and time in a blue British police phone booth.
-In the United Kingdom, many people are familiar with this TV show and like the phone booth space ship.
-Hilton choose a British red phone booth for the reason that it’s already a likable British icon (and similar to Dr. Who’s time-traveling space ship) and since you can put electric motors, propellers and a controller on just about anything and make it fly, the Teledrone was invented.
+The design was based upon Doctor Who, a British science-fiction TV show whose main character travels through space and time in a British blue police box (callbox).
+Hilton chose the color red, since the red public callbox is already a British icon.
+Since you can put electric motors, propellers and a controller on just about anything to make it fly, the Teledrone was invented.

-The aircraft is designed for one person but could be fitted with a second rear facing seat.
-The goal is to keep the weight under 25 kg (55 lb) allowing the aircraft to be registered as a drone and not a passenger aircraft.
+One goal with this version was also to keep the weight under 25 kg (55 lb), allowing the aircraft to be registered as a drone in the USA and not a passenger vehicle.

 Teledrone has the goal of making a very low cost eVTOL aircraft which is easy to fly and very affordable.
 Hilton wants to make his Teledrone to be made similar to an Ikea product.
 You order it online, it gets shipped to you in the morning, you build it and are flying it that afternoon.

-Teledrone has the goal of making a very low cost eVTOL aircraft which is easy to fly and very affordable.
-This will allow more people, companies, organizations or the military to use eVTOL aircraft for affordable urban air mobility (UAM) flight and for other applications.
+Teledrone has the goal of making a low cost eVTOL aircraft that is easy to fly with construction along the lines of an IKEA product.
+Ordered online, shipped the same day and flying that evening.
+This will allow individuals, companies, organizations and the military to use eVTOL aircraft for affordable Urban Air Mobility (UAM) and related applications.

 Details on Teledrone's other aircraft may be found on the Teledrone, Teledrone Mark II , Teledrone Mark III, and Teledrone Mark IV pages.